 Relationships to Other Profiles

-This Profile is derived from the (BP 1.1) by incorporating any errata to date and including those requirements related to the serialization of envelopes and their representation in messages from the .
+This Profile is derived from the Basic Profile 1.1 [BP1.1] by incorporating any errata to date and including those requirements related to the serialization of envelopes and their representation in messages from the Simple SOAP Binding Profile 1.0 [SSBP1.0]. .

-This Profile is NOT intended to be composed with the Simple SOAP Binding Profile 1.0.
-The adds support for SOAP with Attachments, and is intended to be used in combination with this Profile.
+The Attachments Profile 1.0 [AP1.0] adds support for SOAP with Attachments, and is intended to be used in combination with this Profile.

 Compatibility with Basic Profile 1.1